Avoid Wedding Mistakes

 Tip: Ask your wedding photographer before booking.

-Don’t Postpone a First Dance; Have it Right After Grand Entrance
+Don’t Postpone the First Dance; Have it Right After Grand Entrance

 When a first dance is postponed, it makes for less quality lighting.